MP candidate again linked to mask fraud

 "We want police to charge Mr Anonvat with fraud," Atchariya Ruangrattanaphong, chairman of the Help Crime Victims Club, said as he helped the two victims make their complaints.

-The Sornsuvee case earlier hit the headlines after the man took a photo with a close aid of Deputy Agriculture and Cooperatives Minister Thamanat Prompow.
+The Sornsuvee case earlier hit the headlines after the man had his photo taken with a close aide of Deputy Agriculture and Cooperatives Minister Thamanat Prompow.

 Meanwhile, the Consumer Protection Police Division and Food and Drug Administration officials confiscated illegal face masks, hand sanitiser and other items, worth 50 million baht in total, in their latest crackdown.